pcasl/ASL-Handbook/hadamard.md

 # Hadamard Encoding

+In general, hadamard encodes were developed to correct errors in information transfer, named after Jacques Hadamard.
+It has also been used in the MRI field for information encoding for more than 3 decades.
+The original applications and implements other than ASL are reviewed [here](hadamard_history.md).

 ASL with multiple delays can fully describe the dynamic perfusion signal by quantifing arterial transit time, which results in more accurate CBF measurement.
 However, multi-delay measurement is time consuming.

 Guenther introduced the Hadamard encoding ASL on ISMRM 2007 [^1].
 The idea is to devide a long labeling blood bolus into a few small sub-boli, and each sub-boli can have different PLDs.
 In the original ISMRM abstract and Wells et al.'s work [^2], a natural-order Hadamard encoding matrix with an order of 8 was used.
 While the Hadmard encoding matrix was mirrored and the first colume was removed to acheive 'ASL condition'.
 This design is detailed as following: